 Figure 1: Performance Testing Throughout the Software Development Lifecycle

 Early in the development lifecycle, developers should run small, local load tests.
 By "local” we mean on their own machines.
 These can be ‘smoke tests’ that verify the load testing script.
 Or, tests to get quick performance feedback before pushing code to version control and your Continuous Integration (CI) tool.
 These tests would typically be run manually, from the command line.
 Output can either be to _stdout _or to an automated results analysis tool such as Load Impact Insights.
 As noted in this previous blog on 3 Phases of a Successful Performance Testing Methodology, the k6 load testing tool supports local execution from the command line.

 In the next stage, automate your load tests by integrating into your CI pipeline.
 These tests can be run as part of your nightly build process.
 This promotes load testing as part of your continuous testing process. k6 has a feature called Thresholds that allows you to create a pass/fail result for your load test run.
 A non-zero exit code tells your CI tool that the load test failed.

 Here’s what the script does:

-(Learn more in this KB article on integration with Jenkins.)
+(Learn more in this K6 article on integration with Jenkins.)